fastly/remix-compute-js/README.md

 ## Usage

-The easiest way to get up and running is to use [Remix's CLI](https://remix.run/docs/en/v1/other-api/dev) to initialize your project, specifying `remix-template` as the template.
+The easiest way to get up and running is to use [Remix's CLI](https://remix.run/docs/en/main/other-api/create-remix) to initialize your project, specifying `https://github.com/fastly/remix-compute-js/tree/main/packages/remix-template` as the template.
 See [using the template](#using-the-template) below.

 If you already have a Remix application that you'd like to move to Fastly Compute, see [MIGRATING.md](MIGRATING.md).